timb-machine-mirrors/pfuntner-toys/doc/megassh.md

     ```

     In fact, I think Ansible inspired me to come up with this tool but such adhoc commands can be kind of cryptic.
 Ansible has its own way of marshalling actions on a remote machine so it avoids the problem with encoding commands.
 I think it uses temporary custom Python scripts.
+- I feel like I should apologize for the examples.
+I wish I could have started some diverse remote systems but there are no cloud providers where I could create an instance for free.
+So what I did was I created local virtual machines with VirtualBox set up so I could `ssh` into them.
+I probably could have found more diverse systems than two Ubuntu 20 machines but I didn't.